-Genesis 19:1-29 pertains to God’s sending two angels to rescue Abraham’s nephew Lot and his family before God’s destruction of the city of Sodom, which included God’s killing of all of that city’s other inhabitants, because of their wickedness.
+Genesis 19:1-29 pertains to God’s sending two angels to rescue Abraham’s nephew Lot and his family before God’s destruction of the city of Sodom.
+This included God’s killing of all of that city’s other inhabitants, because of their wickedness.
 Although the Bible does not specifically state that Lot was a righteous man, the early verses of the referenced scripture passage indicate that he probably was.

-Daniel 3:1-27 tells how an angel of God protected three Hebrew men (Shadrach, Meshach, and Abednego), who were thrown into a furnace because they would not worship a golden idol that King Nebuchadnezzar had set up.
+Daniel 3:1-27 tells how an angel of God protected three Hebrew men (Shadrach, Meshach, and Abednego), who were thrown into a fiery furnace because they would not worship a golden idol that had been set up according to the instructions of the Babylonian king Nebuchadnezzar.
 Amazingly, all three of these men subsequently emerged from the furnace completely unharmed, in stark contrast with the fate of the guards who were killed by the extraordinarily intense heat of the furnace while they were in the process of throwing the three Hebrews into the furnace.

-Daniel 6:1-23 describes how God protected the Hebrew prophet Daniel, who continued to pray to God rather than to King Darius, despite a decree by the king that for 30 days no one in the kingdom was to pray to anyone other than the king.
+Daniel 6:1-23 describes how God protected the Hebrew prophet Daniel, who continued to pray to God rather than to King Darius, despite a decree by the king that, for 30 days, no one in the kingdom was to pray to anyone other than the king.
 For not obeying the decree, Daniel was thrown into a lion’s den.
 However, an angel of God shut the mouths of the lions and Daniel emerged the next day without having been harmed.
-Anyone who thinks the lions were relatively contented and, therefore, not aggressive, should read verse 24, which definitely indicates otherwise.
+Anyone who thinks the lions were relatively contented and, therefore, not aggressive, should read the next verse (i.e., verse 24), which definitely indicates otherwise.

 Acts 27:1 – 28:6 mentions two incidents involving the Apostle Paul.
 In the first incident, Paul and 275 others who were in a boat with him were shipwrecked by a storm, but all of them survived, as an angel of God had told Paul before the shipwreck occurred.
-In the second incident, Paul was bitten by a viper (i.e., a venomous snake) and was expected to die as a result, but Paul suffered no ill effects from the bite.
+In the second incident, Paul was bitten by a venomous snake and was expected to die as a result, but Paul suffered no ill effects from the bite.

 The Bible and anecdotal evidence both indicate that sometimes there are incidents in which God intervenes to protect His faithful followers from adversities that could cause them to die.
 However, it is obvious that God frequently does not intervene to protect His faithful followers from premature death, which raises the question of why this is so.

-We believe that the scripture passages we have cited illustrate that when God does intervene, it is for one or both of two primary reasons: (1) To demonstrate that He is Almighty God, who has the power, even under seemingly impossible circumstances, to protect those who are faithful to Him; and/or (2) To ensure that His ultimate objectives regarding the earthly realm are achieved.
+We believe that the scriptures we have cited illustrate that when God does intervene, it is for one or both of two primary reasons.
+One of these reasons is to demonstrate that He is Almighty God, who has the power, even under seemingly impossible circumstances, to protect those who are faithful to Him.
+The other reason is to ensure that His ultimate objectives regarding the earthly realm are achieved.

 [To read a related article, click on “Why Do Righteous People Sometimes Die Young?”]